-Day 5 - Breakfast at the guesthouse then mount up to head off across some incredible mountain terrain.
-One by one there are views of the four lakes of Maulazzo, Biviere, Cartolari and Tre Arie, to the south the mass of Etna Volcano dominates the landscape and to the north you can see the Eolian island archipelago and the Tyrrhenian Sea.
-En-route today you might meet "Sanfratellano's horses" and see "Little black pigs of Nebrodi", which roam free in the high pastures.
-Stop for a picnic lunch (the vehicle cannot access this area) and in the late afternoon reach a forest guard hut, Tre Arie Refuge, where the horses will spend the night.
-Leaving the horses, you will be driven about 30 minutes to the Fucina del Vulcano Hotel, a comfortable modern style hotel with views towards Etna, where the next two nights are spent.
-Dinner and night at the hotel (about 5 hours riding, 1⁄4 km on tar road).
+Day 6 - Breakfast at the guesthouse then mount up to head off again.
+Today is the longest day of the week and, one by one there are views of the four main lakes of the Park - Maulazzo, Biviere, Cartolari and Tre Arie; to the south the mass of Etna Volcano dominates the landscape and to the north you can see the Eolian island archipelago and the Tyrrhenian Sea.
+Stop for a saddlebag picnic lunch (again the vehicle cannot access this area) near a refuge close to lake Cartolari.
+In the afternoon continue the descent into the Flascio Valley on the slopes of Mt Etna - now so close you feel you could reach out and touch it.
+Leave the horses at a local farm and transfer a short way by minibus to the Fucina del Vulcano Hotel, a comfortable modern style hotel with exceptional views towards Etna.
+Dinner and night at the hotel.
 (B,L,D)